mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 ### Configure a superuser

-In order to create a superuser we need to call the Django `createsuperuser` command against the production database (this is the same operation as we ran locally in [Django Tutorial Part 4: Django admin site > Creating a superuser](/en-US/docs/Learn/Server-side/Django/Admin_site#creating_a_superuser)).
+In order to create a superuser, we need to call the Django `createsuperuser` command against the production database (this is the same operation as we ran locally in [Django Tutorial Part 4: Django admin site > Creating a superuser](/en-US/docs/Learn/Server-side/Django/Admin_site#creating_a_superuser)).
 Railway doesn't provide direct terminal access to the server, and we can't add this command to the [Procfile](#procfile) because it is interactive.

 What we can do is call this command locally on our Django project when it is connected to the _production_ database.